cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 Recently, with advancements in large language models (LLMs), natural language emerged as the go-to specification ([Chen et al., 2021](https://doi.org/10.48550/arXiv.2107.03374)), making programming more accessible to non-experts than ever.
 But this comes at a cost: unlike logical formulas and examples, it's not clear how to verify that a program satisfies a natural-language specification.

 All these synthesis specifications have something in common: they're _active_ specifications.
 They require users to explicitly articulate what they want, often through multiple rounds of clarification.
-With <span style="font-variant:small-caps;">Syren</span>, we propose using _passive_ specifications instead: synthesize programs from data users already have, requiring no additional knowledge or effort.
-We propose program synthesis from execution traces, which serve as digital breadcrumbs left behind by every modern computing system to help us trace back their computations.
+With <span style="font-variant:small-caps;">Syren</span>, we propose using _passive_ specifications instead: synthesizing programs from data users already have, requiring no additional knowledge or effort.
+Specifically, we synthesize programs from execution traces, the digital breadcrumbs left behind by every modern computing system to help us trace back its computations.
 These traces, whether sequences of API calls, network messages between servers, or system call logs, capture not just the everyday behaviors of systems but also corner cases and execution subtleties.
 They are already used for monitoring, debugging, and auditing, so why not use them to synthesize automations for hand-executed tasks in these systems, or optimized versions of existing routines?

 # Synthesis from Partial Traces

 The main challenge in synthesizing a program from real-world traces is that they provide only a partial view of what's happening.
 These traces record only some of the actions the user takes; for example, operations that get billed, or side-effecting executions that interact with external resources, such as network calls or file writes.
 They lack information about intermediate steps that may transform data internally or affect control flow.

 Revisiting the example from the beginning: when the admin stops unused instances, every time they click a button in the visual console, it calls a specific API method under the hood, and that gets recorded.
-But their decision to potentially force some computing instances to stop after a while, depending on their status, is not recorded.
+But the admin's decision to potentially force some computing instances to stop after a while, depending on each instance's status, is not recorded.
 This "computation" happens only in the user's head.
 To automate the task, we need to automate both sides of the computation: the visible API method calls and the _hidden_ computations that the user executes manually.
 Inferring these hidden functions poses a significant challenge for synthesis, but without them, the task can't be automated correctly.

 For the purpose of this work, we define a _trace_ as the sequence of API methods invoked during a single execution of a task.
 The traces include the method name, inputs, and outputs for all API calls.
 <span style="font-variant:small-caps;">Syren</span> synthesizes programs from these partial traces by inferring both control flow and non-trivial hidden functions without additional user input.
-We combine program rewrites of a trivial solution to introduce control flow with synthesis from input-output examples to discover the hidden functions between data in the traces.

 # <span style="font-variant:small-caps;">Syren</span>'s Synthesis Procedure {#synthesis-procedure}